 Sensitivity assessment.
-The exposure of this biotope to suspended sediments in the water column will be limited to the short immersion periods, however silts deposited on the leaves during emersion may remain on the fronds inhibiting photosynthesis in sheltered areas.
-The biotope is considered to have some sensitivity to increases or decreases in suspended solids.
-A reduction in suspended solids may reduce siltation and re-charge of the sediment patches that occur in this biotope and may increase grazing pressures (where the change favours littorinids).
-An increasein suspended solids may increase the level of scour and deposition in this sheltered biotope and this may negatively effect growth and recruitment of the characterizing Ulva spp. and Porphya spp..
-Resistance to an increase or decrease is assessed as 'Medium' and resilience as 'High' (following habitat recovery) so that the biotope is considered to have 'Low' sensitivity.
+The exposure of this upper shore biotope to suspended sediments in the water column will be limited to the short immersion periods, however silts deposited on the leaves during emersion may remain on the fronds inhibiting photosynthesis in sheltered areas.
+The biotope is considered to be 'Not sensitive' to a reduction in suspended solids, although this may reduce food supply to the barnacles that occur in this biotope.
+An increase in suspended solids may lead to some sub-lethal abrasion of fronds but this will be compensated by the high growth rates exhibited by Porphyra purpurea and Ulva spp.
+Resistance is therefore assessed as 'High' and resilience as 'High' (by default) so that the biotope is considered to be 'Not sensitive'.
+Smothering and siltation Low rate changes (light)